Beeston, Nottinghamshire: Pubs

 Beeston is known for its various public houses and has one of the highest concentrations of them in the United Kingdom, with 23 pubs (as of 2011) within the Beeston Crawl.

 The Victoria Hotel is a Victorian railway hotel and pub next to the station.
 It received several awards, including Nottinghamshire Dining Pub of the Year by the Good Pub Guide 2002 and runner-up for The Times' Pub of the Year in 2000.
 The Victoria Hotel and the Malt Shovel, in Union Street, both appear in the 2010 and 2011 editions of the CAMRA Good Beer Guide.
 The Crown, a listed building in Church Street in the West End conservation area, was awarded the Nottingham, then the Nottinghamshire and then the East Midlands CAMRA Pub of the Year 2010 awards, which appeared in the 2011 edition of the Guide.
 There is a Wetherspoon's chain pub called The Last Post in the building of the old Royal Mail sorting office.

 In Factory Lane, in the south-east of the town, a small brewery called Reality began producing real ale in 2010, with a 2.5 barrel plant.

 Royal Mail

-Beeston has three post offices.
+At present, Beeston has two post offices.
 Until 2017, the main post office was in Chilwell Road (on a site that also originally housed the delivery office), but moved to share premises with the town's branch of WHSmith.
 There is another post office in the High Road towards Broadgate and a third in Central Avenue in the north of the town.
 A fourth post office in the Rylands part of town closed in January 2008.

 The Royal Mail's main sorting office for the Nottingham area (the NG postcode area) stands on the eastern edge of Beeston at Padge Road, with the City of Nottingham boundary running round the building.
 It was built in 1995 and includes a new delivery office for local distribution of Beeston's mail.